OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaPowerSupply.rst

     .. cpp:function:: OcaStatus SetState(OcaPowerSupplyState state)

         Changes the power supply's state.
-Return value indicates whether the state was successfully changed.

         This method has id ``3.4``.